Chart Color Schemes

 Bondi Junction is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Bondi Junction has a high level of cultural diversity, with 30.7% of its population speaking a language other than English at home and 54.6% born overseas.
-Christianity is the predominant religion in Bondi Junction, making up 37.3% of people.
-Judaism is overrepresented compared to Greater Sydney, comprising 12.5% of Bondi Junction's population versus 16.0%.
+Christianity is the predominant religion in Bondi Junction, making up 37.3% of people there.
+However, Judaism is substantially overrepresented compared to the Greater Sydney average, comprising 12.5% of Bondi Junction's population.

 Frequently Asked Questions - Diversity